haramori/rhme3/Challenges/Tracing_the_Traces.md

 	Pkg.clone("https://github.com/Riscure/Jlsca")

-A basic CPA attack can be performed using the script Jlsca\examples\main-noninc.jl.
+A basic correlation attack can be performed using the script Jlsca\examples\main-noninc.jl.
 However, the traces need to be aligned first.
 Uncomment the alignment pass section, and adjust maxShift and referenceOffset as needed.

 	# # example alignment pass
 	maxShift = 1000